Beginner's Charm: Beginner-Heavy Teams Are Associated With High Scientific Disruption

-The positive association between beginner share and disruption is robust across all five decades and in all of 146 disciplines with at least 2000 data points in the corpus ($r > 0$, $P < 0.001$ throughout; Supplementary Tables~\ref{SItab_s2}-\ref{SItab_s3}).
-Decade-specific analyses show the effect at every team size ($r>0$, $P<10^{-6}$ throughout; Supplementary Figure~\ref{SIfig_s2}).
-Discipline-specific splits likewise show persistent positive associations for small teams (sizes $\leq 5$); for large teams, the trend is weaker in fields where beginner-heavy large teams are rare (Supplementary Figure~\ref{SIfig_s3}).
+The positive association between beginner share and disruption is robust across all eight decades and in all 19 broad academic disciplines in the corpus ($r > 0$, $P < 0.001$ throughout; Supplementary Tables~\ref{SItab_s2}-\ref{SItab_s3}).
+Decade-specific analyses show the positive association to hold true across team sizes ($r>0$, $P<10^{-6}$ throughout; Supplementary Figure~\ref{SIfig_s2}).
+For discipline-specific analysis, we leverage SciSciNet’s field-of-study annotations derived from the Microsoft Academic Graph (MAG), which organizes research into a hierarchical taxonomy of fields~\cite{lin2023sciscinet,sinha2015overview}.
+In particular, we use SciSciNet's 19 Level-0 (top-level) field annotations as broad disciplines, allowing each paper to be associated with one or more disciplines.
+We include all papers associated with a given discipline, such that each multidisciplinary paper contributes to multiple disciplines.
+Across all 19 disciplines, the positive association between beginner share and disruption remains robust across team sizes (Supplementary Figure~\ref{SIfig_s3}).
 Collectively, these patterns indicate that disruption is robustly elevated in teams with a higher fraction of beginners.

-To verify that our findings are not an artifact of the disruption score metric, we employ a secondary metric of atypical combination scores (see Materials and Methods)~\cite{jones2009burden,uzzi2013atypical,guimera2005team,jones2008multi}.
+To verify that our findings are not artifacts of the disruption score metric, we employ a secondary metric of atypical combination scores (see Materials and Methods)~\cite{jones2009burden,uzzi2013atypical,guimera2005team,jones2008multi}.
 This score conceptualizes discovery as innovative knowledge-recombination: for each paper, all pairs of reference venues are scored for atypicality against a degree- and time-preserving null, and the median $z$-score of all these pairs is taken as the paper’s atypical combination score.
 A score below $0$ represents innovative combinations of existing knowledge, and vice versa~\cite{uzzi2013atypical}.
 Unlike disruption (a downstream impact measure), the atypical combination score captures innovation from a paper's \emph{inputs}.